 Our commitment is put in practice through significant investments in modern production & emission abatement technologies.
 These include low nitrogen oxide emission burners, particle retention filters, volatile organic compound recovery units, sulfur recovery units from exhaust gases, etc.

-Our approach and results to date have had particularly positive evaluations, if you take into account the significant reduction of key air emission indices over the last five years as well as our contribution to air quality (as indicated by monitoring results) of the neighboring areas in which we operate.
+Our approach and results to date have had particularly positive evaluations, if you take into account the significant reduction of key air emission indices over the last six years as well as our contribution to reduce the monitored quantitative air quality data of the neighboring areas in which we operate.

 Our goal is the continuous reduction of air emission indices in all our activities and acknowledgment of our significant contribution to improving the air quality of the local communities.